okeeffed/developer-notes/manual/System-Design/Glossary.md

 - Easier for sys admins to handle incoming requests while decreasing wait time for users.
 - Smart LBs provide predictive analytics to determine traffic bottlenecks and give actionable insights.
 - SysAdmins experience fewer failed or stressed components.

+### LB Algorithms

+- Health checks: used for load balancers to check for healthy backend servers.